rxweb/rxweb/docs/reactive-form-validators/validation-decorators/greaterThanEqualTo.md

 ---
 # When to use
-Let's assume that you are creating a user form and you have fields like Age, VoterAge, OtherAge and you want user to enter Age such that VoterAge,OtherAge should be greater than or equal to Age Here depending upon the requirement these scenarios may arise.
+Suppose you want to create a user form and you have fields like Age, VoterAge, OtherAge and you want user to enter Age such that VoterAge,OtherAge should be greater than or equal to Age Here depending upon the requirement these scenarios may arise.
 1. Specify Age as fieldName such that greaterThanEqualTo validation should be applied to the fieldname for comparing other fields.
 2. Apply greaterThanEqualTo validation based on matched condition in the form, like if the Age is ‘18’ then the VoterAge,OtherAge value should be Greater than or equal to 18.
 3. Adding Custom Message on OtherAge Field.